-This command is available only if you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.
+This command is available only if the switch stack is running the advanced IP services image and you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.

 The default global robustness variable (number of queries before deleting a listener) is 2.